mcombeau/ft_transcendance/notes.md

   - validate passwords

 - passwords:
   - hide password as they are typed
   - limit number of passwgrd retries on join/accept invite
   - prettify password settings
+  - tell user to fuck off if wrong username/password

 - Appearance
   - css for lobby play

 - Nice to have